 Availability is 24/7 and based out of their Bulgaria offices.

-Support here is based out of their US offices.
+InMotion's customer support is based out of its US offices.
 They are also 24/7 and can be accessed via various channels.
 We typically get in touch with them via chat and we've experienced different response times, typically less than 5 minutes.

-Recently, the Customer Support center has been rebuilt from scratch, for improvement performance, better searching capabilities and stability.
+Also, fairly recently, the InMotion Customer Support center has been rebuilt from scratch, for improved performance, better-searching capabilities and stability.

-We've also spoken to some of the management, and for the last few months, they have been investing heavily in their support center, to provide even better support than usual and shorter than ever waiting times.
+We've also spoken to Mike Zyvoloski from the InMotion hosting management team, and for the last few months, they have been investing heavily in their support center.
+This means that these days, they are providing even better customer support than usual with shorter than ever waiting times.

-However, when you are actually connected to a support agent, they know what they're doing.
+When you are connected to a support agent, they know what they're doing.
 Even if it is the case that they need to escalate to 2nd line support, they will not disconnect without giving you a resolution.

 They will ask you to wait a few minutes and in the meantime, they get in touch with their 2nd line technical support agents.
 Rather than having to open a new ticket and wait for a resolution, you will get a response time (even a technical one) there and then.

-This is something which is quite attractive about IM.
+This is quite attractive about InMotion.
 Once you're on the call, you know that before you get disconnected, you will have an answer to your query.

 1. WordPress and Joomla Core AutoUpdates

-SG knows all of this and has thus developed a system where when enabled, as soon as WordPress or Joomla core update is available, it is automatically installed on your site.
+SiteGround knows all of this and has developed a system automatically install all the latest core WordPress updates on your site.